Make-Magazine/makerfaire/wp-content/plugins/wp-google-maps/readme.txt

 Please update your WP Go Maps version to 6.3.15 to ensure you are using the latest security enhancements.

 == Changelog ==

+= 9.0.43 - 2024-10-16 =
+* Fixed issue where Divi editors would crash if Pro add-on was not fully up to date

+= 9.0.42 - 2024-10-15 =
+* Fixed issue where map mashup query param would be parsed incorrectly

+= 9.0.41 - 2024-10-14 =
+* Added support for 'key' parameter on some OpenLayers tile servers
+* Added clarification on some of the limitations when using Google Advanced Marker Element render mode
+* Fixed issue where text domain was being loaded to early with WordPress 6.7 (Early)
+* Fixed issue where OpenLayers Geocode Cache Flush was only protected by logged in check, and not a nonce check as well.
+Security issue.
+Thanks Joshua Chan (Patchstack)
+* Fixed issue where Divi frontend builder would load our modules mistakenly, when they are not needed
+* Fixed issue where datatables response would be served as an object, instead of an array, on some environments.
+Solves issues with map lists in some cases
+* Fixed issue where DomDocument would not be loaded in time for map tour to initialize, on some environments
+* Fixed issue where map theme in OpenLayers would mistakenly apply to incorrect canvas layers
+* Fixed issue where title search placeholder supports
+* Fixed issue in marker filter class which would cause data to be refreshed via database in some cases (Performance)
+* Fixed issue with Ajax Table column exclusion which would lead to some columns not being excluded properly when flagged to do so
+* Fixed issue where map settings could not be accessed at all from within the marker instances.
+To allow more performance optimization in add-ons
+* Fixed issue where bicycle, transport and traffic legacy settings would be updated every time the map loads (Performance)
+* Updated default mapping engine to Google Maps, with a temporary key system to improve first usage
+* Updated nb_NO transslations, thanks to Christian Svendsen

 = 9.0.40 - 2024-06-17 =
 * Fixed a bug where Google Maps themes would not apply correctly due to changes in the Google Maps API initialization